 14. Winterize your recovery drink, and swap out chocolate milk for hot chocolate (or something equally delicious).

-15. For every cup of hot chocolate consumed, sign up for 1 race (here’s a whole series to get you started).
+15. For every cup of hot chocolate consumed, sign up for one race.

 16. “Plan a luau-themed run on the coldest day of the year.” – MEC Ambassador Jim Willett